jgonzalezdr/CppUMockGen/MANUAL.md

 #### Generating Expectations

-To generate expectations, pass the path where you want the files with the expectations to be generated as output using the `-e` / `--expect-output` option (additionally to or instead of the `-m` option).
-If the output option argument is the path to an existing directory (or ends with a path separator) then the output file names will be deduced from the input file name by replacing its extension by *"_expect.cpp"* / *"_expect.hpp"* and will be generated in that directory.
-If the output option argument is empty it is equivalent to passing the current directory.
-If the output option argument is **'@'**, the expectation is printed to the console.
-In other cases the output file names will be deduced from the output option argument by replacing its extension by *".cpp"* / *".hpp"*.
+To generate expectations just use the `-e` / `--expect-output` option (additionally to or instead of the `-m` / `--mock-output` option) and pass the path to the mocked header file as input in the first non-option argument (or explicitly with the `-i` / `--input` option).

 #### Using Expectations